 1 What characteristics of the ionosphere, of signal propagation through or via the ionosphere and of radio noise are appropriate for inclusion in databanks maintained and developed by ITU-R Study Group 3?

-2 What data collection, analysis, standardization, compilation and dissemination procedures are best suited for ITU-R purposes?
+2 What data collection, analysis, standardization, compilation and dissemination procedures are best suited for current ITU-R purposes?

 further decides